Query Circuits: Explaining How Language Models Answer User Prompts: Proposal: Query Circuit Discovery

 \subsubsection{High Edge Budget Requirements for complex queries}

-We find that directly applying capability-circuit methods to the query setting with complex queries requires far more edges to form a non-trivial circuit.
+We find that directly applying capability-circuit methods to a single complex query requires far more edges to form a non-trivial circuit.
 Figure~\ref{subfig: astronomy-not-work} presents a case study on MMLU Astronomy with Llama-3.2-1B-Instruct as the target model, using random edge selection as a baseline.
 On average, EAP-IG needs about $100k$ edges ($25.9\%$) to surpass the random baseline.
-This ineffectiveness may reflect either (i) the inherent need for many edges to capture natural-form MCQs or (ii) EAP-IG’s inability to identify faithful circuits.
+This ineffectiveness reflects either (i) the inherent need for many edges to capture natural-form MCQs or (ii) EAP-IG’s inability to identify faithful circuits.
 Thus, we propose BoN sampling (Section~\ref{sec: bon}) to test this hypothesis and attribute the issue to (ii) (Section~\ref{sec: exp}).
 Moreover, Figure~\ref{subfig: astronomy-not-work} shows that increasing the IG step does not improve discovery, consistent with our discussion (Section~\ref{subsubsec: capability circuit discovery degrades}) on gradient noise and combinatorial effects, which cannot be resolved by refining single-edge IEs.